christopherahern/GAM-DH/README.md

 ## Data

 The data used in this paper come from the [Philadelphia Neighborhood Corpus](http://fave.ling.upenn.edu/pnc.html) and were coded as described in [Tamminga (2014) (PDF)](https://www.meredithtamminga.com/documents/Tamminga-dissertation.pdf).
-The data consist of 14,323 tokens with word-initial DH (*this* vs. *dis*) from interviews with 42 white working-class Philadelphian English speakers.
+The data can be found in `data/dh-PNC.csv` and consist of 14,323 tokens with word-initial DH (*this* vs. *dis*) from interviews with 42 white working-class
+Philadelphian English speakers.

 The data file contains the following columns:
-* File - A code to uniquely identify individual speakers.
+* speaker - A code to uniquely identify individual speakers.
 * code - The auditory code for pronunciation of DH, as assigned in Tamminga (2014).
 Takes the following values:
   * 1 - fricative (them)
   * 2 - affricate (dthem)